-KLH re-challenge
+KLH re-challenge visits

-We will give you a total of 6 small injections into the skin of the forearms, as shown in Figure .
+For groups 1-7 (study phase 1 and 2), on day 28 of the study we will give you further small injections of KLH under the skin.
+We will give you a total of 6 small injections into the skin of the forearms, as shown in Figure 3.
 One of these injections will be saline, and the rest will be different doses of KLH.
 We will ask you to stay at the study site for a minimum of 20 minutes after the injections, to check you do not have a reaction to them.
+If you are in groups 9-12 the procedure will be very similar, but instead we will give you just two injections of KLH into the skin of the forearms (10mcg per dose in the upper part of the forearms), on the study days depicted in figure 1 and described in section 7.3.

-Figure 3: Sites of KLH re-challenge injections
+Figure 3: Sites of KLH re-challenge injections (groups 1-7)